Helping a person with dementia to keep safe and well during coronavirus

 The following suggestions may also be helpful:

-- putting a straightforward poster in a prominent place by the front door – to remind them to carry a face covering (unless exempt) and not get too close to other people
+- putting a straightforward poster in a prominent place by the front door – to remind them to carry a face covering for places they may need one (unless exempt) and to be careful in busy places

-- using assistive technology, such as a device that plays an automated reminder that you can personalise, for example – to keep three steps away from others.
+- using assistive technology, such as a device that plays an automated reminder that you can personalise, for example – that the pandemic is still ongoing and to be careful when outside

 - choosing quieter routes and times to walk.